crookedneighbor/svelte-check-monorepo/README.md

 Repo to illustrate how it's not possible to exclude certain files.
 This example is highly simplistic, just enough complexity to show the problem.

-## The Setup
+## Overview

 In this monorepo, we have 2 projects.

-* `svelte-project` - a sveltekit project, it has the default `verbatimModuleSyntax` of true.
+1. `svelte-project` - a sveltekit project, it has the default `verbatimModuleSyntax` of true.
-* `project-1` - a lib that svelte-project imports.
+1. `project-1` - a lib that svelte-project imports.
 It's tsconfig sets `verbatimModuleSyntax` to false.

 The `tsconfig.base.json` in the root of the project details the import alias for `project-1`, so that `svelte-project` can import it as `@project/first` to treat it like an external dependency, but in reality it exists in the same repo.

 The `svelte.config.ts` file reads the `tsconfig.base.json`, adjusts the paths so they match the location as the `.svelte-kit/tsconfig.json` will expect them.
 It then combines the paths from that base config to the one svelte uses.

 The `vite.config.ts` file does a similar thing, where it tells vite how to resolve the `@project/first` at it's actual location.

+## Set up

+1. Ensure you have node >= 18 installed
+1. Clone down this repo
+1. `npm install` in the `svelte-project` directory

 ## Running svelte-check